anindyadas2001/GenAIExperiment/README.md

 - **Permission Issues**: If you have permission issues, try running the installation commands with `sudo` on Unix-based systems or ensure you have the appropriate permissions.

 ---
+`with enough context : future prospect is to make it into an ai`